PowerDNS/pdns/docs/settings.rst

 Recommendation: keep disabled for better performance.
 Enable for testing PowerDNS upgrades, without changing stored records.
+Enable for upgrading record content on secondaries, or when using the API (see :doc:`upgrade notes <../upgrading>`).
+Disable after record contents have been upgraded.

 This option is supported by the bind and Generic SQL backends.